 We purchase the majority of our merchandise from manufacturers, who ship directly to each store.
-Our largest suppliers include Ashley, Whirlpool and Philips, who accounted for approximately 14.6%, 13.1%, and 11.3%, respectively, of merchandise purchased for the first nine months of 2001 and 12.1%, 13.3%, and 11.3%, respectively, of merchandise purchased in

-2000.
-No other supplier accounted for more than 10.0% of merchandise purchased during this period.
+Our largest suppliers include Ashley, Whirlpool and Philips, who accounted for approximately 15.2%, 13.4%, and 11.5%, respectively, of merchandise purchased in 2001.No other supplier accounted for more than 10.0% of merchandise purchased during this period.
 We do not generally enter into written contracts with our suppliers.
 Although we expect to continue relationships with our existing suppliers, we believe that there are numerous sources of products available, and we do not believe that the success of our operations is dependent on any one or more of our present suppliers.